ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ### Setting Up the External Systems for Log Analytics

-#### Setting Up Elastic Stack
+#### Setting Up the Elastic Stack
-The elastic stack comprises of the following components.
+The Elastic Stack comprises of the following components.

 1. Beats - Multiple agents that ship data to Logstash or Elasticsearch.
 In our context, Filebeat will ship the Ballerina logs to Logstash.
 Filebeat should be a container running on the same host as the Ballerina service.
 This is so that the log file (ballerina.log) can be mounted to the Filebeat container.
 2. Logstash - Used to process and structure the log files received from Filebeat and send them to Elasticsearch.
 3. Elasticsearch - Storage and indexing of the logs received by Logstash.
 4. Kibana - Visualizes the data stored in Elasticsearch

-Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud) Alternatively, Docker containers can be used to set up Elasticsearch and Kibana as well.
+Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud).
+Alternatively, Docker containers can be used to set up Elasticsearch and Kibana as well.

 1. Download the Docker images using the following commands.